elixir-lang/elixir-lang.github.com/getting-started/mix-otp/supervisor-and-application.markdown

 {% include mix-otp-preface.html %}

-So far our application has a registry that may monitor dozens, if not hundreds, of buckets.
-While we think our implementation so far is quite good, no software is bug-free, and failures are definitely going to happen.

-When things fail, your first reaction may be: "let's rescue those errors".
-But in Elixir we avoid the defensive programming habit of rescuing errors.
-Instead, we say "let it crash".
-If there is a bug that leads our registry to crash, we have nothing to worry about.
-We are going to learn how to use a special type of process, called Supervisor, which will start a fresh copy of the registry whenever there is a failure.
+In the previous chapter about `GenServer`, we implemented `KV.Registry` to manage buckets.
+At some point, we started monitoring buckets so we were able to take action whenever a `KV.Bucket` crashed.
+Although the change was relatively small, it introduced a question which is frequently asked by Elixir developers: what happens when something fail?

+Before we added monitoring, if a bucket crashed, the registry would forever point to a bucket that no longer exists.
+If a user tried to read or write to the crahed bucket, it would fail.
+Any attempt at creating a new bucket with the same name would just return the PID of the crashed bucket.
+In other words, that registry entry for that bucket would forever be in a bad state.
+Once we added monitoring, the registry automatically removes the entry for the crashed bucket.
+Trying to lookup the crashed bucket now (correctly) says a bucket does not exist and a user of the system can successfully create a new one if desired.

+In practice, we are not expecting the processes working as buckets to fail.
+But, if it does happen, for whatever reason, we can rest assured that our system will continue to work as intended.

+If you have prior programming experience, you may be wondering: "could we just guarantee the bucket does not crash in the first place?".
+As we will see, Elixir developers tend to refer to those practices as "defensive programming".
+That's because a live production system has dozens of different reasons why something can wrong.
+The disk can fail, memory can be corrupted, bugs, the network may stop working for a second, etc. If we were to write a software that attempted to protect or circumvent all of those errors, we would spend more time handling failures than writing our own software!

+Therefore, an Elixir developer prefers to "let it crash" or "fail fast".
+And one of the most common ways we can recover from a failure is by restarting whatever part of the system that crashed.

+For example, when your computer, router, printer, or whatever device is not working properly.
+How do you often fix it?
+By restarting it.
+Once we restart the device, we reset the device back to its initial state, which is well-tested aand guaranteed to work.
+In Elixir, we apply this same approach to software: whenever a process crashes, we start a new process to perform the same job as the crashed process.

+In Elixir, this is done by a Supervisor.
+A Supervisor is a process that supervises other processes and restarts them whenever they crash.
+To do so, Supervisors manage the whole life-cycle of any supervised processes, including startup and shutdown.

+In this chapter, we will learn how to put those concepts into practice by supervising the `KV.Registry` process.
+After all, if something goes wrong with the registry, the whole registry is lost and no bucket could ever be found!
+To address this, we will define a `KV.Supervisor` module that guarantees that our `KV.Registry` is up and running at any given moment.

 At the end of the chapter, we will also talk about Applications.
-As we will see, Mix has been packaging all of our code into an application, and we will learn how to customize it to control exactly what happens when our system starts.
+As we will see, Mix has been packaging all of our code into an application, and we will learn how to customize our application to guarantee our Supervisor and the Registry are up and running whenever our system starts.

 ## Our first supervisor